ceopaludetto/ceopaludetto/README.md

 ####

 <div align="center">
-  More used -> less used
+  More used -> Less used
 </div>